KiraResari/ceal-chronicler-f/Protocol.md

   * Okay, that works now
 * However, I uncovered a bug:
   * When undoing the creation of a point in time that is the active point in time, that point in time remains active, leaving one stranded at an unreachable point in time
+  * I now fixed that
+* This is as far as I'm getting with this today

+[Time elapsed so far: 39.75 hours]

 # User Story